dbzl-project11/dbzl-project11.github.io/events/gauntlet.md

 ## Gauntlet

 The Gauntlet is one the major events we are planning on doing during the off-season.
 It involves Division teams fighting off against the very toughest opponents Budokai Tenkaichi 3 has to offer.
-To create the team, one character from each of the four teams in a division are chosen, creating a five-player team for each division.
+To create the team, one character from each of the four teams in a division are chosen, along with a second character from any of the teams, creating a five-player team for each division.
 However, rather than have a team decide on their own Gauntlet character, the other 2 teams in their division will decide for them.

-For example, in North Kai Cold would have NO SAY in who goes from their team is picked to go to the Gauntlet.
-The Earth's Defenders, and Buus will decide.
-Once those two teams have decided, then all three teams can collaborate on that players build.
-This five-player team is comprised of;
+For example, in a Kai comprised of the Earth Defenders, Cold Kingdom, Buujins and Androids, Cold Kingdom would have NO SAY in who goes from their team to the Gauntlet.
+The Earth's Defenders, Androids and Buujins will decide.
+Once those teams have decided, then all four teams can collaborate on that players build.

-    1 from each active team in a kai (determined by the other teams in the kai like normal) 1 from your assigned inactive team (determined as a group consensus) 1 from the active teams (determined as a group consensus.
-This one you may vote on someone from your own team, just please be kind to the other members of your kai)

-Along with this, we are not allowing FAs into the gauntlet line normal.
-Unless they belong to an inactive team's base roster.
-Meaning west kai may use tapion if they desire.
-But nobody may use nuova shenron, vegito, etc.

-Season 10 Gauntlet teams:
+Note that Free Agents are not allowed to participate.

+## Gauntlet teams

 ### Round 1 The Super Saiyans
 These fighters have been retired specifically because they were too overbearing in the main competition.
 5 Fighters):

 To have a fairly tough challenge right off the bat, we have the retired Super Saiyans.
 All of this team's builds will be a maximum of 7 points, will adhere to the normal customization rules when they were still in the main season (only one EL, no duplicate blues, and be built like a normal team.
 However, Savior and Master Blast bannings are not in effect so they are allowed.), and teams will know their builds so that they may try and counter them.
-The only exception that the Staff have made is that we are not limiting the team to their SSJ1 form.
-This serves two purposes; To be an even harder challenge, and to also not give the teams that picked up these characters free information.
+The only exception that the Staff have made is that the SSJs are not required to their SSJ1 form.

+This serves two purposes:
+- To be an even harder challenge.
+- to also not give the teams that picked up these characters free information.

 No red potaras are allowed.

 #### Round 1 builds: